gecampbell/glencampbell.xyz/content/essay/syncope.md

 forehead was crushed, and the bone over my right eye (the *orbital*) was splintered into several mean-looking shards that were left pointing at my eyeball.

+> Note: there are some pretty horrific images of blood and bodily
+> damage below.
+Don't scroll down unless you're ok with that.

 I also suffered a *subarachnoid hemorrhage*, which means that my brain was bleeding.
 This was probably an effect of the fall, but